What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement: Low Entanglement Under Canonical Partitions Is Necessary and Sufficient for Fitting Tensor

 \subsection{Necessary and Sufficient Condition for Fitting Tensor}

-Herein we show that the ability of the locally connected tensor network (defined in~\cref{sec:fit_tensor:tn_lc_nn}) to fit (\ie~represent) a given tensor is determined by the entanglements that the tensor admits under the following \emph{canonical partitions} of $[N]$.
+Herein we show that the ability of the locally connected tensor network (defined in~\cref{sec:fit_tensor:tn_lc_nn}) to fit (\ie~represent) a given tensor is determined by the entanglements that the tensor admits under the below-defined \emph{canonical partitions} of $[N]$.
+Note that each canonical partition comprises a subset of contiguous indices, so low entanglement under canonical partitions can be viewed as a formalization of locality.

-\begin{definition} The \emph{canonical partitions} of $[N]$ (illustrated in~\cref{fig:canonical_partitions}) are:
+\begin{definition} The \emph{canonical partitions} of $[N] = [2^L]$ (illustrated in~\cref{fig:canonical_partitions}) are:

 \end{definition}